Estimate Time9 min

 Tips to help price your home

-The right price attracts buyers, while a wrong price may result in your home sitting on the market, which can create a feeling among potential buyers that something’s wrong with it.4 Consider these tips to figure out the best price for your home.
+The right price attracts buyers, while a wrong price may result in your home sitting on the market longer.
+Consider these tips to figure out the best price for your home.

 Factor in local features

 Good location doesn’t mean only the town or city where you live.
-Consider proximity to places like parks, grocery stores, restaurants, and coffee houses that may make your home more appealing.
+Consider proximity to places like parks, grocery stores, and restaurants that may make your home more appealing.
 Easy access to a highway or public transportation can be valuable for commuters.
-However, being too close to a major road, a fire station, hospital, or community center can negatively impact value because of traffic or noise.
+However, being too close to a major road, a fire station, hospital, or shopping centers can negatively impact value because of traffic or noise.
 Be sure to consider future development planned for the area as well.

 Look at comps and competition

 Research prices of recently sold homes in your immediate area with similar characteristics, such as lot size, square footage, year of construction, and number of rooms.
-Ideally, only look at homes that have sold within the last 6 months.
-You should also look at your competition—the listing prices of other homes for sale in your neighborhood can help you price yours appropriately.5
+Ideally, only look at homes that have sold within the last six months.
+You could also look at your competition.
+The listing prices of other homes for sale in your neighborhood can help you price yours appropriately.

 This is something a real estate agent generally assists with but if you’re not using an agent you can search public property records or use the “recently sold filter” on a real estate website.